jimmejardine/qiqqa-open-source/docs-src/Notes/Progress in Development/Considering the Way Forward/Database Design/Storing a wide range of date+time-stamps of arbitrary precision in a 64-bit number.md

 Comparing our range with the Option A design, we seem to be able to get farther back, as Option A can only reach back to $3000 - 16384 = -13384$ i.e. 13384 BC.

 *However*, *Option A* had given away its *negative value range* by ignoring bit 63: when we re-introduce that one, Option A can reach back much further: $3000 - 32768 = -29768$, i.e. 29768 B.C.: that's much farther back than 15229 B.C.!
 But we're not done there!
-Next to bit63, there are still 2 unused *surplus bits* available, which would result in a year+century field at extremum of $14+2+1 = 17$ bits, resulting in the oldest representable year being $3000 - 2^{17} = -128072$, i.e. the 128<sup>th</sup> *millennium B.C.* as oldest addressable dates for the Option A format!
+Next to $bit_{63}$, there are still 2 unused *surplus bits* available, which would result in a year+century field at extremum of $14+2+1 = 17$ bits, resulting in the oldest representable year being $3000 - 2^{17} = -128072$, i.e. the 128<sup>th</sup> *millennium B.C.* as oldest addressable dates for the Option A format!

 Meanwhile our *microseconds since epoch* did not freely give up *any* bits, so we cannot pull the same rabbit out of our hat for the latter scheme.
 Option A wins on this aspect hands down then, regrettably.

-Meanwhile, both schemes are perfectly *sortable*, while only the latter *microseconds since epoch* is very low cost when it comes to calculating precise *time differences* as the latter does not store magic values nor does it have any 'value gaps' like the former.
+Both schemes are perfectly *sortable*, while only the latter *microseconds since epoch* is very low cost when it comes to calculating precise *time differences* as the latter does not store magic values nor does it have any 'value gaps' like the former.

 All in all, it looks like a tie: when time differences are important and many in your application, then the *since epoch* scheme will be the preferred one, as a difference value will be two bit masking operations and a subtraction away, while Option A will take 7 subtractions and assorted multiplications and additions before you have your time distance value.